Owen Wong (Wang Chen)

 Overview

-Wang Chen (Owen Wong) has repeatedly served as a judge and evaluator of the work of others within the field of fashion design, sustainable product development, and professional training.
+Owen Wong (Wang Chen) has repeatedly served as a judge and evaluator of the work of others within the field of fashion design, sustainable product development, and professional training.

 His judging activities were conducted by invitation, involved independent professional judgment, and occurred across government-affiliated programs, enterprise-level assessment systems, and academic or professional evaluation contexts.

-These activities demonstrate peer recognition of expertise and satisfy the EB-1A criterion requiring evidence of judging the work of others.
+These activities demonstrate peer recognition of expertise and satisfy the criterion requiring evidence of judging the work of others.

 Nature of the Judging Activities

-The petitioner’s judging roles share the following characteristics:
+Owen Wong (Wang Chen)’s judging roles share the following characteristics:

 • Independent and non-subordinate: